QcEsrc/Version/README.md

-# Application source code is open
+# App source code is open

 Application source code is open
 ------